allan-simon/oauth2-symfony2-vagrant-fosuserbundle/README.md

 --grant-type="password" \
 --grant-type="refresh_token" \
 --grant-type="token" \
---client-type="backend"
+--client-type="backend" \
+--meta='{"issued_to": "Umbrella corp" , "company_id": 42 }' \
 ```

-The `client-type` parameter is optional, the given value is used to specified the type of the client we create.
+  * The `client-type` parameter is optional, the given value is used to specified the type of the client we create.
 This is a walk around as we cannot use the "scopes" feature provided by oauth2.
 In the bundle we use, this feature is not available from the client.
+  * The `meta` parameter is also optional, it provides you with an easy to stuff somewhere you application specific data, without needing to fork this project

 it will return you: